watson-developer-cloud/assistant-with-discovery/README.md

 2. Launch the Discovery tooling
   ![](readme_images/discovery_tooling.png)

 3. Create a new data collection, name it whatever you like, and select the default configuration.
-The default configuration is now uses Natural Language Understanding ``NLU``.
+The default configuration now uses Natural Language Understanding ``NLU``.
   <div style="text-align:center;"><img src='readme_images/discovery_collection.png'></div><br>

   - After you're done, there should be a new private collection in the UI